-In March, the Chargers landed former Cleveland Browns big-play wide receiver and kick returner Travis Benjamin on a four-year deal.
-A legitimate home-run threat, Benjamin has scored 13 touchdowns during his career and the average length of his touchdowns is an astonishing 52.3 yards per score.
-His 12.6-yard career punt return average from when he entered the NFL in 2012 is the highest in the NFL over the last four years (2012-15).
+Big-play wide receiver and kick returner Travis Benjamin returns for his second year with the Chargers after signing a four-year deal in 2016.
+A legitmate home-run threat, Benjamin has scored 17 touchdowns during his career, and the average length of his touchdowns is an astonishing 40.8 yards.
+Including punt returns, 10 of Benjamin’s 17 career TDs have been of 40 yards or longer.
+His 11.9-yard career punt return average from when he entered the NFL in 2012 is the highest in the League over the last five years (2012-16).

-Benjamin was the Browns’ second-leading receiver in 2015 as he set career highs with 68 catches, 966 yards and five touchdown grabs.
-In September, he had a career game against Tennessee, catching touchdown passes of 50 and 60 yards, in addition to returning a punt 78 yards for another score.
-Benjamin joined Tavon Austin as the only players in NFL history with a 75-plus yard punt return touchdown and two 50-plus yard touchdown catches in a single game.
-Combined with a 54-yard touchdown catch in the Browns’ season opener against the New York Jets, Benjamin became the first player since Hall of Famer Jim Brown (1963) with four 50-plus yard touchdowns in a season’s first two games.
+Benjamin came to the Chargers from Cleveland.
+In 2015, he was the Browns’ second-leading receiver as he set career highs in catches, yards and touchdowns.
+During a September 2015 game vs. Tennessee, Benjamin caught touchdown passes of 50 and 60 yards, in addition to returning a punt 78 yards for another score.
+He joined Tavon Austin as the only players in NFL history with a 75-plus yard punt return touchdown and two 50-plus yard touchdown catches in a single game.
+Combined with a 54-yard touchdown catch in the Browns’ season opener at the New York Jets, Benjamin became the first player since Hall of Famer Jim Brown (1963) with four 50-plus yard touchdowns in a season’s first two games.

-Benjamin’s nickname is rabbit.
-He earned the moniker as a youth in Florida because he used to chase rabbits that were escaping from burning cane fields.
+Benjamin’s nickname is Rabbit.
+As a youth in Florida because he used to chase rabbits that were escaping from burning cane fields.
 Benjamin swears that it helped him develop his speed and agility.

 Benjamin is easy to spot with his trademark long dreadlocks, which haven’t been cut since he was in the eighth grade.

-Benjamin is married to the former Africa Stefanos, who worked as an on-air host at the hip-hop radio station FM Z107.9 in Cleveland.
+Benjamin is married to the former Africa Stefanos, a former on-air host at the hip-hop radio station FM Z107.9 in Cleveland.

 TRANSACTION HISTORY: Fourth-round pick (100) by Cleveland, April 28, 2012...signed May 10...contract expired, March 9, 2016...signed four-year contract with Chargers, March 11.